 - 9.28.
 The Council is committed to the maintenance of high ethical standards in the research that it funds through this Scholarship. - 9.29.
 The HEI must have in place clear ethical guidelines and assurance procedures designed to manage research under its direction. - 9.30.
 All Scholars are required to give careful consideration to ethical issues which may arise in the course of their research. - 9.31.
 If ethical issues arise in their research, Scholars are required to submit a written statement to the Council to the effect that full consideration has been given to the ethical implications of the research proposal. - 9.32.
 This statement must further demonstrate the Scholar's proposed resolution of the ethical issues arising. - 9.33.
-Where a Scholar's research proposal requires approval by the HEI Ethics Committee, or the equivalent body in her/his Employment Partner (as appropriate), written evidence of such ethical approval is required by the Council before the Scholarship can commence or within three months of the start date. - 9.34.
+Where a Scholar's research proposal requires approval by the HEI or organisational ethics committee, or the equivalent body in her/his Employment Partner (as appropriate), written evidence of such ethical approval is required by the Council before the Scholarship can commence.
+Where there is a delay to providing this evidence, consent must be sought from the Council before the Research Project may commence.
+The Scholar must not commence any activities for which ethical approval is required. - 9.34.
 Scholars should adhere to the recognised ethical practices and fundamental ethical principles appropriate to their discipline(s) as well as to ethical standards as documented in the different national, sectorial or institutional Codes of Ethics. - 9.35.
-The HEI, Employment Partner and Scholar must make sure that their research complies with all national and international regulation requirements governing the use of sensitive materials or processes, for example (and not intended to be a complete list): radioactive isotopes, ionising radiation, laboratory animals or other animals, pathogenic organisms, genetically manipulated organisms, toxic and hazardous substances and research on human subjects and human embryos.
+The HEI, Employment Partner and Scholar must make sure that their research complies with all national and international regulation requirements governing the use of sensitive materials or processes, for example (and not intended to be a complete list): radioactive isotopes, ionising radiation, laboratory animals or other animals, pathogenic

-9.36.
+- organisms, genetically manipulated organisms, toxic and hazardous substances and research on human subjects and human embryos. - 9.36.
 If access to archival material in private custodianship, or archival material with restricted access is required for the project, written evidence of appropriate permission to consult such material must be furnished to the Council.